JasonYang96/heroes-on-the-water/README.md

 * Event and inventory deletion is buggy.
 Regional deletion works but deleting nested documents throw errors.
 * Managing permissions, participation, volunteering, and inventory tracking systems are functional for first event only.
 * A manager can only manage one single entity, i.e. a chapter manager can only manage one single chapter and everything in that chapter.
+* Adding permisions to managers does not work on firefox.

 ### Next Steps